scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 "Cat!"

-Google's first true AI found cat's in YouTube, too, after months and millions.
-The board was not, um, "pleased."
-I talk about that on stage a lot.

 Now for some science.

 Let's
-draw a map of Bert's neurons, kinda like how we'd draw a map of airplane flights.
+draw a map of Bert's neurons, similar to how we'd draw a map of airplane flights.
 The bodies of the neurons are our "cities," and the long tubes that connect them are our "flights."
 In AI we call this a "computational graph."
 Let's _graph_ 9 of Bert's neurons.

 <img alt="i3" width="500" src="https://scott.ai/img/build_an_ai/ai_3a.jpg">

 Time for a new science word...
 "Tensor."

-Neurons in Bert's head carry a little electrical charge.
+Neurons in Bert's head carry a tiny electrical charge.
 Imagine if we could see this charge as a battery level.
 We can write down the battery levels for all 9 Neurons.
 We'll use 0.0 to mean a dead battery, 1.0 to mean a full battery.
 0.50 is half-charged, 0.25 is a quarter charge, and so on.
 You get the idea.